annabrown2/TranscriptAnalysis_WithCLAN/README.md

 **[Step 1:](https://github.com/annabrown2/TranscriptAnalysis_WithCLAN/blob/main/STEP1.md)** A protocol for converting an existing transcript text file into a chat file that follows basic CHAT guidelines.

-**[Step 2:](https://github.com/annabrown2/TranscriptAnalysis_WithCLAN/blob/main/STEP2.md)** A protocol for checking CHAT files for remaining errors
+**[Step 2:](https://github.com/annabrown2/TranscriptAnalysis_WithCLAN/blob/main/STEP2.md)** A protocol for checking CHAT files for remaining errors.

-**[Step 3:](https://github.com/annabrown2/TranscriptAnalysis_WithCLAN/blob/main/STEP3.md)** A protocol for executing the MOR command in CLAN
+**[Step 3:](https://github.com/annabrown2/TranscriptAnalysis_WithCLAN/blob/main/STEP3.md)** A protocol for executing the MOR command in CLAN.

 **Additional Material**
-+ This is [a list of common errors found](https://github.com/annabrown2/TranscriptAnalysis_WithCLAN/blob/main/Common_CLAN_Errors.md) when converting to CHAT files
++ This is [a list of common errors found](https://github.com/annabrown2/TranscriptAnalysis_WithCLAN/blob/main/Common_CLAN_Errors.md) when converting to CHAT files.

 ## The Project Team